IARC 601: Design 3 for Interior Arch

 IARC 707: Interior Building Systems

-This final course in the technology sequence focuses on the study of a broad range of mechanical, plumbing, HVAC, and other building systems and their integration with interior construction.
-Students are be introduced to the issues of acoustical control, indoor air quality, and life safety in building interiors and the critical role that interior building systems and materials play in the establishment of human comfort and the protection of the health, safety and welfare of building occupants.
+This course in the construction technology sequence focuses on the study of a broad range of building systems including mechanical, plumbing, HVAC, power, lighting, fire suppression, and other systems and their integration with interior construction.
+Students will be introduced to the issues of acoustical control, indoor air quality, and life safety, and the role that building systems play in the establishment of human comfort and the protection of the health, safety, and welfare of building occupants.

 Credits: 3